Laurafdez/Generator-of-audio-from-images-two-models/README.md

     ```console
        conda create --name node_js
    ```
-7.The created environment is activated:
+7. The created environment is activated:

     ```console
        conda activate node_js
    ```
 8. Node is installed in the environment:

     ```console
        conda install -c conda-forge nodejs
     ```
 9. Moves to where the code is:

     ```console
        cd src
     ```